5aled01/5aled01/README.md

 - 🔭 I’m currently working on AI applications and Data science projects.
-- Interested in computer vision and NLP project
+- Interested in computer vision and NLP.

 ## 💻 I code with:
 <div align="left">